richardjohnreji/olist-data-warehouse-analytics/README.md

 The project demonstrates the complete journey from **business understanding and raw data ingestion to data warehousing, dimensional modeling, Power BI semantic modeling, DAX, and business analytics**.

-The goal is not simply to create a dashboard.
 The goal is to build an analytics solution that transforms raw business data into reliable information that can support business decision-making.

 ---